Friendly Reminder for Pet Owners - Updated

 Bicycle Awareness

 Drivers of all types of vehicles, including golf carts, need to stay aware of bicyclists riding on the streets of Festival Ranch.
-Bicyclists should know the rules of the road and ride in single file on the right side of the road, not side-by-side so that drivers may pass.
-Bicyclists must ride on the roads and stay off sidewalks.
+Bicyclists should know the rules of the road and ride in single file on the right side of the road, not side-by-side so that drivers may pass. > More information on AZ Bike Rules and Saftey

 Sun City Festival Golf Car Usage